General Frameworks for Conditional Two-Sample Testing: Conclusion

 \section{Conclusion}

 In this paper, we shed new light on the relatively underexplored problem of conditional two-sample testing.
 We begin by characterizing the fundamental difficulty of the problem and highlighting the importance of assumptions to make it feasible.
-We then introduce two general frameworks: (1) converting conditional independence tests into conditional two-sample tests and (2) transforming the problem of comparing conditional distributions into marginal distributions based on density ratio estimation.
+We then introduce two general frameworks: (1) converting conditional independence tests into conditional two-sample tests and (2) transforming the problem of comparing conditional distributions into a problem of comparing marginal distributions based on density ratio estimation.
 Both approaches offer significant flexibility, allowing one to leverage well-developed tools to effectively tackle the problem.

-Our work opens up several interesting directions for future work.
-One promising avenue is to extend our framework to conditional $K$-sample testing with a general $K \geq 2$.
+Our work opens up several interesting directions for future research.
+One promising avenue is to extend our framework to conditional $K$-sample testing with a general $ K \geq 2$.
 Such an extension would expand the applicability of our framework beyond the comparison of just two groups.
 This setting is related to conditional independence testing where $Z$ is a categorical random variable taking values in $\{1,2,\ldots,K\}$.
 We expect our results established in \Cref{Section: Approach via Conditional Independence Testing} to serve as a cornerstone for this extension.
 Another direction worth exploring is establishing a framework for conditional two-sample testing based on resampling methods.
-One promising approach is the Sampling Importance Resampling (SIR) algorithm \citep[][Chapter 6.3]{GiveHoet12}, which allows us to obtain an approximate sample from the distribution with density $f_{YX}$.
+One promising approach is the Sampling Importance Resampling (SIR) algorithm \citep[][Chapter 6.3]{GiveHoet12}, which allows us to obtain an approximate sample from the distribution with density $f_{XY}$.
 Future work can focus on methods that compare the sample from $P_{XY}^{(1)}$ with the approximate sample obtained from the SIR algorithm.
-Finally, one can explore other two-sample test statistics beyond those listed in \Cref{Section: Approach via Density Ratio Estimation}.
-Of particular interest is the block-wise MMD statistic~\citep{zaremba2013b}.
-This statistic has a tractable limiting distribution, while achieving lower variance with a slight increase in computational cost compared to the linear-time MMD statistic.
-We leave all these interesting topics for future work.
+We leave these interesting topics for future investigation.